IslamAhmad11/Acme_web_design/README.md

 # 📌 Project Overview

-This project demonstrates a complete cloud-native deployment workflow starting from a Dockerized application and ending with an automated deployment to Google Kubernetes Engine (GKE) using GitHub Actions CI/CD and Infrastructure as Code (Terraform).
+This project demonstrates a complete cloud-native deployment workflow, starting from a Dockerized application and ending with an automated deployment to Google Kubernetes Engine (GKE).
+The Google Cloud infrastructure was provisioned using Terraform (Infrastructure as Code), including a custom VPC network, firewall rules, and a GKE cluster, while GitHub Actions automated the CI/CD pipeline.

 The project follows production-oriented DevOps practices including: